 What's looking good?

-Take a look at the current winter display of Westonbirt’s trees, shrubs and wildflowers.
+Take a look at the current summer display of Westonbirt’s trees, shrubs and wildflowers.

 Explore the tranquility of Westonbirt Arboretum this summer

 by strolling through the green leafy rides and secluded glades.
 Observe the

 shiny new leaves on the trees which range from lime green to pinks and reds.

 The arrival of May and June brings the familiar flowering Hawthorn tree into focus, with its white flowers heralding the start of summer.
 Some of the more exotic trees flowering at the moment are the magnolias in Savill Glade with scented cream flowers and the Foxglove tree’s lavender flowers on Specimen Avenue.
 A true highlight this time of year is the sight of the incredible white bracts of the handkerchief or dove tree on Main Drive.

 July and August are lovely times to seek out the Indian bean tree with large numbers of small white and yellow flowers and bright green foliage on Main Drive as well as the North America tulip tree, with its distinctive four-lobed leaves and tulip-like flowers.
 Westonbirt Arboretum holds a National Collection of lime trees which is worth a visit on a warm still day during July to appreciate the sheer number of flowers blooming on these trees.